Frankfurt: Alte Oper

 The Alte Oper is a former opera house, hence the name "Old Opera".
 The opera house was built in 1880 by architect Richard Lucae.
 It was one of the major opera houses in Germany until it was heavily damaged in World War II.
 Until the late 1970s, it was a ruin, nicknamed "Germany's most beautiful ruin".
 Former Frankfurt Lord Mayor Rudi Arndt called for blowing it up in the 1960s, which earned him the nickname "Dynamite-Rudi".
 (Later on, Arndt said he never had meant his suggestion seriously.)

 Public pressure led to its refurbishment and reopening in 1981.
 Today, it functions as a famous concert hall, while operas are performed at the "new" Frankfurt Opera.
 The inscription on the frieze of the Alte Oper says: "Dem Wahren, Schönen, Guten" ("To the true, the beautiful, the good").

 Eschenheimer Turm

 The Eschenheim Tower (Eschenheimer Turm) was erected at the beginning of the 15th century and served as a city gate as part of late-medieval fortifications.
 It is the oldest and most unaltered building in the Innenstadt district.

 St. Catherine's Church

-St. Catherine's Church (Katharinenkirche) is the largest Protestant church, dedicated to Catherine of Alexandria, a martyred early Christian saint.
+St. Catherine's Church is the largest Protestant church, dedicated to Catherine of Alexandria, a martyred early Christian saint.
 It is located downtown at the entrance to the Zeil, the central pedestrian shopping street.